libris/lxlviewer/cataloging/src/resources/json/readme.md

 `"value": "{<JSON-LD code for the template>}",`

-if the following status flag is set a template in progress will be ignored in both create view and embellish:
+if the following status flag is set a template in progress will be ignored in both create view and enrich:

 `"status": "draft"`